zettajs/zettajs.github.io/recipes/_posts/2014-06-02-sound-sensor.md

 In the app sample above there are a few things to take note of.

 1. We use `observe()` to wait for Zetta to notify us of devices that are coming online.
-Here we pass in the type of device we're waiting for.
-In our case it's `'sound'`.
+  * Here we use simple queries to locate devices of type `sound` and of type  `lcd`.
 2. To access streams just use the `.streams` object on a retrieved device.
 Notice our stream naming.
 Consistently name your streams {Name of your stream}Stream to ensure clarity in your code!
-3. For now we don't orchestrate between any devices.
-Right now we'll just log to the console `'I head that!'` when there is a spike in noise.
+3. Once we have a stream value that is greater than `160` we want to write to the LCD screen.
+Using the `call()` function on the `lcd` variable we can trigger a state transition to do this.
+We simply pass in the `'change'` transition as the first argument, and the string `'I Heard Dat!'` as the second.

 ### Run Zetta